javizca/MetaPUF-tutorial/docs/source/api.rst

 **Overview**
 ============

-This workflow offers the users to integrate publicly available metagenomics, metatranscriptomics and metaproteomics datasets on PRIDE and MGnify portals.
+This MetaPUF workflow offers the users the integration of publicly available metagenomics, metatranscriptomics and metaproteomics datasets in PRIDE and MGnify.

 +-------------------+-----------------------------+-------------------+
 | Software          | Version                     | Purpose           |